hady-asaker/design-patterns-practice/Behavioral/Task_13/README.md

 * Create a Subject interface that declares methods for registering, removing, and notifying observers.

-2-Implement the WeatherStation class:
+2-Implement the StockMarket class:

-* Create a WeatherStation class that implements the Subject interface.
-* This class will keep track of the weather data and notify the observers whenever there is a change in the weather.
+* Create a StockMarket class that implements the Subject interface.
+This class will keep track of the stock prices and notify the observers whenever there is a change in the prices.

 3-Define the Observer interface:

-* Create an Observer interface that declares a method for updating the observer with the latest weather data.
+* Create an Observer interface that declares a method for updating the observer with the latest stock prices.

-4-Implement the WeatherDisplay classes:
+4-Implement the StockPriceDisplay classes:

 * Create concrete classes that implement the Observer interface.
-* Each class will represent a different weather display, such as TemperatureDisplay, HumidityDisplay, and PressureDisplay.
+* Each class will represent a different stock price display, such as AppleStockPriceDisplay, GoogleStockPriceDisplay, and AmazonStockPriceDisplay.
-* These classes will be responsible for displaying the weather data they are interested in.
+ These classes will be responsible for displaying the stock prices they are interested in.

 5-Register observers:

-* In the WeatherStation class, provide methods for observers to register and unregister themselves.
+* In the StockMarket class, provide methods for observers to register and unregister themselves.

 6-Notify observers:

-* Whenever there is a change in the weather data, notify all registered observers by invoking their update methods.
+* Whenever there is a change in the stock prices, notify all registered observers by invoking their update methods.
-* The observers will then fetch the latest weather data from the WeatherStation and update their displays accordingly.
+* The observers will then fetch the latest stock prices from the StockMarket and update their displays accordingly.